liulab-dfci/TRUST4/README.md

 ### What is TRUST4?

 Tcr Receptor Utilities for Solid Tissue (TRUST) is a computational tool to analyze TCR and BCR sequences using unselected RNA sequencing data, profiled from solid tissues, including tumors.
-TRUST4 performs de novo assembly on V, J, C genes including the hypervariable complementarity-determining region 3 (CDR3) and reports contigs containing BCR/TCR sequences.
+TRUST4 performs de novo assembly on V, J, C genes including the hypervariable complementarity-determining region 3 (CDR3) and reports consensus of BCR/TCR sequences.
 TRUST4 then realigns the contigs to IMGT reference gene sequences to report the corresponding information.
 TRUST4 supports both single-end and paired-end sequencing data with any read length.

 ### Install